 Ric joined Humanist Canada in 2016, became a Humanist Officiant in 2017 and joined the Humanist Canada board in 2019.
 The son of refugees, Ric came to Canada in 1957.
 A fascination with computing, Ric has spent 40 years working with organizations around the world, implementing leading-edge systems that prepare them for the information age we live in today.
 Ric has assisted companies such as Ford, Intel, and NASA and cities like New York, Boston, and Baltimore in leveraging technology to improve their efficiencies and meet evolving customer needs.
 Ric is a believer in life-long learning.
 His goal is to refocus Humanist Canada’s message and mission so more Canadian Humanists following their values will be compelled to join the organization.
 He lives in Ottawa and enjoys travel, music, art and architecture, and cycling the bike paths of the nation’s capital.

 Sassan has been a Humanist ever since learning at young age that an egalitarian society must, by its very nature, be both secular and inclusive.
 He joined Humanist Canada in 2014 and performs bilingual Humanist ceremonies as an Officiant in southern Ontario.
-He takes an active role on social media and wedding forums to spread awareness of Humanism, the importance of ceremonies in our lives, and the freedom in Ontario to be married by an Officiant of your choice.
-His goal is to help every Canadian live their life freely and in accordance with their own values and belief without being compelled to participate in religious rituals or being restricted in their freedom by religious institutions to which they don’t even belong.
+He is publicly active to spread awareness of Humanism, the importance of ceremonies in our lives, and the freedom in Ontario to be married by an Officiant of your choice.
 An electrical engineer, Sassan is also the father of two children, a lifelong student of language and literature and an accomplished photographer.